Openreach withdrawal of telephone lines across the United Kingdom

 Will this new service be more expensive than my old voice copper line?

 This is a concern we and many providers have raised with Openreach.
 At the moment our customers can purchase a copper line for making and receiving calls for as little as £10.99 per month, whereas adding ADSL service to the line so you can make and receive calls on the new service would add £7.50 per month.
 Arguably, this is a significant increase for those just wanting voice on their lines, and nothing more.

 For customers who do just want voice on their lines and have no requirement for broadband then a low bandwidth variant will be available that will just offer a voice service, nothing more.
-We are due to start beta trials with some of our customers at the end of June 2020, and hope to start to offer this to all customers by September 2020.
+Beta trials started in August 2020, and hope to start to offer this to all customers by December 2020.

 Will Openreach meet the December 2025 Deadline?

-The transition to Internet voice services - Beta trials start next month
+The transition to Internet voice services - Beta trials have started

-New Internet telephone line and Fibre Broadband beta installs start next month.
-We are due to start beta trials at the end of June 2020, and hope to start to offer this to all our customers by September 2020.
+New Internet telephone line and Fibre Broadband beta installs.
+We started beta trials at the start of August 2020, and hope to start to offer this to all our customers by December 2020.
 The beta trials will only be available to new installations and line restarts, and where fibre broadband is available at the exchange.

 If you are interested in taking part, please contact us on 0330 122 0000 between 9AM to 5PM Monday to Friday, and we will be happy to go through the new service with you.